sashalex007/robota-bitmex-trading-bot/README.md

 ![Screenshot](screenshot.png)

 A bitmex trading bot built on nodeJS with an AngularJS frontend.
 This server downloads the latest 750 candles, and then automatically syncs with the bitmex server to provide a true real-time feed with minimum latency.
-Ticket and candle duration can be changed.
+Ticker and candle duration can be changed.

 Write your own trading logic in `robota/tradingengine.js`.